 Belfast is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Belfast is nearly on par with the US average for all cities of 21.84%: 20.44% of adults 25 and older in Belfast have a bachelor's degree or advanced degree.
+The percentage of adults in Belfast who are college-educated is close to the national average for all communities of 21.84%: 20.44% of the adults in Belfast have a bachelor's degree or advanced degree.

 The people who call Belfast home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belfast residents report their race to be White, followed by Native American.
 Important ancestries of people in Belfast include German, English, Irish, Italian, and Polish.